linshys/Example_Based_Manga_Colorization---cGAN/README.md

     </div>
 </center>

 The figure shows how PFFB works.
-It generates filter by applying color embedding, and then convolving with content features.
+It generates a filter by applying color embedding, and then convolving with content features.
 Check this [paper](https://arxiv.org/abs/2106.08017) for details.

 ### Discriminator

 Discriminator is a PatchGAN, referring to [pix2pix](https://arxiv.org/abs/1611.07004v3).
 The difference is that there are two conditions used for input.
-One is gray image waiting for colorization, and one is reference image providing color information.
+One is the gray image waiting for colorization, and one is the reference image providing color information.

 ### Loss

-There are three losses in total, `L1 loss`, `perceptual loss` produced by pretrained vgg19 and `adversarial loss` produced by discriminator.
-The ratio is `1 : 0.1 : 0.01`.
+There are three losses in total, `L1 loss`, `perceptual loss` produced by pretrained vgg19, and `adversarial loss` produced by discriminator.
+The ratio is `1: 0.1: 0.01`.

 ### Pipeline